Condensed Matter Theory

-Our group's focus is on ab initio investigations of materials and surface science phenomena.
+Our focus is on ab initio investigations of materials and surface science phenomena.
 First-principles electronic structure calculations are used in conjunction with high performance computing to probe chemical reactions at interfaces and explore the energetics, atomic, electronic, and magnetic properties of polyatomic systems.

 The premise of first principles calculations is that physical properties of materials can be calculated starting from the basic laws of Quantum Mechanics using only structural and chemical information as input parameters, without any empirical assumptions.